 Before 1970, the closest one could find to karaoke were sing-along programs on the television, in which the viewer sings along to another singer as opposed to singing over the instrumental track of the song alone.

-Sing-along programs are still quite popular with children today due to the relative ease in singing along to another's voice when compared to having only the instrumental track and lyrics, for which one requires a somewhat rudimentary understanding of the song to which they are singing in the least.
+Sing-along programs are still quite popular with children today due to the relative ease in singing along to another’s voice when compared to having only the instrumental track and lyrics, for which one requires a somewhat rudimentary understanding of the song to which they are singing in the least.
+Even in 2018, many American parents love the idea of buying a cute karaoke machine for their kids.

 Regardless, there is a reason that sing-along programs have faded into relative obscurity and karaoke has become a massive, worldwide phenomenon, and it has a lot to do with the more enjoyable experience and freedom of being the only singer (or singers in the case of duets or more).